 «POPE JOHN PAUL II CAME TO PREPARE MARY’S TRIUMPH.» [WB-I, 41-42; WB-IV, 30; WB-IV, 58]

-«THE HOLY POPE JOHN PAUL II LEADS THE CHURCH OF PETER TO THE CHURCH OF JOHN.»
+«THE HOLY POPE JOHN PAUL II IS LEADING THE CHURCH OF PETER TO THE CHURCH OF JOHN.»

 «/…/ THIS POPE JOHN HAS THE SPIRIT OF JOHN.»